Carlo Ancelotti: Real Madrid want Everton manager to return as Zinedine Zidane replacement

 - David Alaba joins Real Madrid on five-year deal

+During his first spell at the Bernabeu, Ancelotti led Real to victory in the 2014 Champions League final against rivals Atletico Madrid, as well as Copa del Rey, UEFA Super Cup and Club World Cup glory that year.

-Following his departure from the Bernabeu, Ancelotti went on to coach Bayern Munich and Napoli before joining Everton in December 2019.
+However, he was sacked in 2015 after ending the season without a major trophy, after which he went on to coach Bayern Munich and Napoli, before joining Everton.

 He steadied the ship at Goodison Park after replacing Marco Silva mid-season, and then oversaw the Toffees' push for European qualification this campaign.